 Also today is the World Health Day, here is a Shloka for the same.

-We hope you liked this article, we will be covering rest of the Ritus in part 2.
+We hope you liked this article.
+You can read rest of the Ritus in Ritucharya Part 2.

 Please let us know if we have missed out on something or if there is anything specific you’d like us to cover.